jupihes/Python-to-make-SQL-query-with-CIDR-IP-mapping/README.md

   - Note: This python script will remove duplicated addresses, sort, and summarize the IP list

 - Now a SQL file generated that contains the provided list of IPs instead of [?IP?]
+- This helps especially for queries that they contain conditions on IPs multiple times throughout the query.
+Or in cases that you would like to repeat it with different set of IPs.

 ### **STEP 2:** Run SQL using python on the server

-- Copy generated SQL file to the server on below address on server:
+- Copy generated SQL file to the server (where you have access to your database) on below address:

 D:\\...\carbon